aliciagarciasierra/aliciagarciasierra.github.io/_pages/projects.md

 ---
 layout: archive
-title: "Projects"
+title: "Work in progress"
-permalink: /projects/
+permalink: /workinprogress/
 author_profile: true

 ---

-### Work in progress

 · The intergenerational effect of educational expansion: evidence from a natural experiment in Spain (with Mar Espadafor). _Revise & Resubmit_

+· Liberal and Radical Equality of Opportunity (with Michael Grätz).
+Working paper available [here](https://osf.io/preprints/socarxiv/t2ucp).

 · Skills Beget Skills: Addressing the Role of Mothers’ Occupation-Specific Skills on Children’s Developmental Process _Under Review_

-· Liberal and Radical Equality of Opportunity (with Michael Grätz)

 .
-Does Education Moderate the Impact of Genes on Life Chances?
-Evidence from the 1944 educational reform in the United Kingdom (with Michael Grätz)
+Does an Educational Reform Moderate the Relationship between Genes and Life Chances?
+Evidence from the United Kingdom (with Michael Grätz)

 · The Effect of Parental In-Work Poverty on Child Development.